CDP use cases: From marketing and CRM to the enterprise

 The truth is, companies of all sizes face many of the same problems when it comes to interacting with current and potential customers.

 From mom-and-pop shops to the Fortune 500, no business can be complacent in the face of savvy, connected shoppers who can switch to a competitor with one quick click.
+In addition, when it comes to customer service, it doesn’t matter how many employees you have: All businesses must foster customer loyalty.

 With the right CRM, you can deliver on your brand promise and create, build, and sustain long-term relationships with your customers.

 With a cloud-based CRM, small businesses don’t have to worry about IT issues, software maintenance, backup, updates, or other expenses.
 These tools may even be available on a month-to-month basis so small businesses don’t have to commit long-term.
-They also can work with other online tools to automatically pull in relevant information automatically, such as customer account data or information about how prospects found the business.
+They also can work with other online tools to automatically pull in relevant information automatically, like customer account data or information about how prospects found the business.

 The type of CRM system you choose for your business will depend on the features and extension you need beyond the core CRM functionality.